Spaghetti-Dojo/kensaku/docs/components.md

 - `entitiesFinder` - The function which perform the search of the contextual entities.
 You can use the `createSearchEntitiesOptions` function by passing the `root` value such as `term` or `post`.
 - `className` - For better customization you can pass your own custom classes.
-- `entities` - A `EntitiesSearch.Entities` set of selected entities.
+- `entities` - A `Kensaku.Entities` set of selected entities.
 For when you want some entities already selected.
 - `onChangeEntities` - A task to perform when the selection change due to a user interaction.
 - `entitiesComponent` - The component to use to render the control ui for the entities.
 - `kind` - The predefined set of kind (e.g. post-types or taxonomies) you want to have already selected.
-- `kindOptions` - A collection of `EntitiesSearch.ControlOption` among which the user can choose to retrieve the entities from.
+- `kindOptions` - A collection of `Kensaku.ControlOption` among which the user can choose to retrieve the entities from.
 - `onChangeKind` - A task to perform when the selection change due to a user interaction.
 - `kindComponent` - The component to use to render the control ui for the kinds.
 - `entitiesFields` - Additional fields you want to retrieve and have available within your `entitiesComponent` and `kindComponent`.
 For more info read the [Control Option](./control-option.md) documentation.